JosephScript/riot-example-project/README.md

 Let's start off with a really dead simple app just to make sure our build process is working and Riot works as we expect.
 Then we can start adding in pieces and tests as we go along.
 For now, let's just get a `p` tag on the page with a hello world.

 First we have to add riot to our loaders.
+Using the option `enforce: 'pre'` will tell tags to be run through this loader first.

 ```